 • Rosuvastatin

-To request a cost-share [copay] review, you or your authorized representative must submit a Benefit Coverage Request Form and mail or fax it to:
+To request a cost-share review, you or your authorized representative must submit a Benefit Coverage Request Form and fax or mail it to:

 Express Scripts